PangYa: PangYa: Fantasy Golf

-PangYa M
+PangYa Mobile

-On November 18, 2014, NCSOFT (with cooperation from Ntreev Soft) announced PangYa Mobile for iOS and Android.
-Development progress was not updated for several years, but on October 5, 2017, NCSOFT licensed PangYa Mobile to LINE in order to launch game services in Thailand, Taiwan, and Indonesia.
-Thailand was the first country that PangYa Mobile launched in, having a short open beta period before its wide release.
-The game is available in Thai, Korean, Japanese, and English.
+PangYa Mobile by NCSoft is a mobile version of PangYa released on iOS and Android.
+It launched on August 1, 2016 in China through Baidu.
+NCSoft licensed the game to LINE on October 5, 2017 order to launch game services in Thailand, Taiwan, and Indonesia.
 On December 30, 2019, it was announced on the official Facebook page that PangYa Mobile would close on February 7, 2020.
-However, NCSOFT has launched Pangya M, a redevelopment version of PangYa Mobile on July 3, 2020.
-Planned to release as a cross-platform game between the mobile version and PC version in NCSoft Purple platform.
+However, NCSoft launched Pangya M, a redeveloped version of PangYa Mobile on July 3, 2020, planned to release as a cross-platform game.
+It was announced in 2022 that development of PangYa M was halted.

+Reception

+When it first launched, PangYa attracted considerable praise in South Korea and other parts of Asia.
+Eurogamer's Keza MacDonald scored the game 8 out of 10 in a 2008 review.